Authenticate an external application

-Associating a service account with an application allows the use of a single API key by that application for CDP access.
+Associating a service account with an application allows the use of a single API key by that application for Cognite Data Fusion access.
 This key is not easily replaced, and should be carefully used.
 It may be the only appropriate alternative, if no user input is available.
-CDP is not able to automaticallt distinguish between different physical deployments or instances of the application if multiple instances use the same API key & service account, so setting the key in a configuration file or (protected) environment variable is strongly recommended.
+Cognite Data Fusion is not able to automatically distinguish between different physical deployments or instances of the application if multiple instances use the same API key & service account, so setting the key in a configuration file or (protected) environment variable is strongly recommended.

-In order to use a service account to authorize requests to CDP, obtain a service account accorded the correct privileges, and issues an API key for that account.
-On requests to the API (if manually constructued), simply specify the following header with the API value:
+In order to use a service account to authorize requests to Cognite Data Fusion, obtain a service account accorded the correct privileges, and issues an API key for that account.
+On requests to the API (if manually constructed), simply specify the following header with the API value:

 If you are using an SDK, documentation will specify how to set the API key as a means of authorization.

 An API key should never be used for web applications with multiple users, or embedded in a desktop application/plugin shared with multiple users.